 Wireless security monitoring capabilities are being built into more and more home alarm systems every day.
-This is partly driven by the fact that more people are relying on their cellphones, and are ditching their landline-based home telephone service.
+This is largely driven by the fact that more and more people are relying on their cellphones, and are ditching their landline-based home telephone service.
 Many DIY alarm systems now use cellular reporting, and it’s also a very good choice for an apartment security system.

 However, wireless home security

 monitoring comes with its own concern; namely, that a cellular jammer could be used to disrupt the transmission of